CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 - Breakout ports are not supported.
 {{%/notice%}}

-To set the target temperature setpoint for a port, run the `nv set platform transceiver <interface-id> temperature setpoint` command.
+To set the target temperature setpoint for a port, run the `nv set platform transceiver <transceiver-id> temperature setpoint` command.
 You can set a value between 30 and 80.
 The temperature setpoint must be below the module advertised high warning threshold.

 ```
 cumulus@switch:~$ nv set platform transceiver swp2 temperature setpoint 60